The City of

 108 W. 4th St.

 St. Elmo, IL 62458

-Brock Rich - Chief
+Jeremy Scruggs - Chief

 The St. Elmo Police Department is committed to providing the highest quality police service to those who live and work in the City of St. Elmo.
 We work in collaboration with the community and strive to maintain the utmost level of public safety with the goal of maintaining the quality of life expected within the City of St. Elmo.
 We provide our service with a commitment to cultivating the public trust by respecting individual rights and striving to be fair, just and responsive to the needs and feelings of our community.